 I am not a doctor, none of the information on any of these pages pertaining to the Ketogenic Diet or Adrenal Fatigue should be considered medical advice and should not replace the care of your personal physician.
 I am simply eager to share the information I have learned while on my own journey to health.
 Before you embark on this journey, please consult with your physician.

 Evangelical Christianity has reeled as shock wave after shock wave of high profile Christians declare they are abandoning their faith.

 And others who aren’t prepared to say that they are walking away, yet their beliefs defy the Word of God.

 Former pastors now proclaim themselves as atheists, leaving us to wonder how it is possible to deny the same God whose Word you once preach from the pulpit.

-The church hadn’t yet recovered from the shock of Joshua Harris’ announcement late last month when former Hillsong songwriter Marty Samson took to Instagram in a now-deleted announcement that he is losing his faith.
+The church hadn’t yet recovered from the shock of Joshua Harris’ announcement earlier this year when former Hillsong songwriter Marty Samson took to Instagram in a now-deleted announcement that he is losing his faith.

 There is one thing of which we can be 100% certain – this did not happen overnight.

 A dive into who Joshua Harris follows on Instagram and Twitter, as well as things he’s shared on social media, show that his transformation didn’t just happen.

 It’s been a slow progression of away from the things he once taught.